-Evdilos is a pleasant enough little port with cafes around the harbour.
-It is one of the more traditional settlements with simple houses, narrow streets and some old mansions.
+It's one of the more traditional settlements on Ikaria with cafes on the harbour, stone houses, narrow streets and old mansions.

 Evdilos is also home to the Hellenic Cultural Centre which runs courses for foreigners covering all things Greek, from language, literature and culture to cookery and dancing.

-There is a small and quiet sand and stone beach near Evdilos port but it is seldom visited except by the locals.
-There are no facilities on the beach and much better beaches can be found within walking distance both east and west.
+A small, quiet sand and stone beach is seldom visited except by the locals as it has no facilities.
+Better beaches are within walking distance both east and west.

-The better beaches are to the west of Evdilos with a series of good sandy stretches but visitors are warned of dangerous currents along this stretch of coast and care must be taken when swimming.
+The west, in particular, has a series of good sandy strips but visitors are warned of dangerous currents along this stretch of coast and care must be taken when swimming.

-The central square of Akamatra has a 500 year-old oak tree, once used as a gallows.
+The central square has a 500 year-old oak tree, once used as a gallows.
 There are also several mansion houses in the village with fine balconies.

-At one spring is the Alama cave full of stalactites and stalagmites and at nearby Arethousa is the much photographed Theokepasti chapel which has been carved out of the rock. (see highlights)
+At one spring is the Alama cave, full of stalactites and stalagmites, and at nearby Arethousa is the much photographed Theokepasti chapel which has been carved out of the rock. (see Sights)

-Just west of Evdilos is the village and beach of KAMPOS.
-This was once the ancient capital of Ikaria when the island was known as Oino.
+Just west of Evdilos is the beach village of Kampos, once the ancient capital of Ikaria when the island was called Oino.

-There are ruins nearby of a Roman odeon of Ancient Oenoe.
-Kampos Archaeological Museum can be found on the hilltop of Agia Irini and is well worth a visit.
+There are ruins nearby of a Roman odeon and the Archaeological Museum on the hilltop of Agia Irini and is well worth a visit.

-Local legend has it that the first vine sprouted here, and today vines are cultivated here to make small amounts of strong black wine according to an ancient Kampos recipe.
+Local legend has it that the first vine sprouted here, and today vines are cultivated to make a strong black local wine according to an ancient Kampos recipe.

-The Kampos beach is long and sandy.
-Bamboo grows right up to the water's edge fed by the fresh water river that runs through the plain at the back of the beach and forms small pools.
+The beach is long and sandy.
+Bamboo grows right to the water's edge fed by the fresh water river that crosses the plain at the back of the beach forming small pools.

-About 11km on the coast road west of Evdilos are a string of good beach resorts and some of the best sands to be found on Ikaria.
+On the coast road west of Evdilos lie a string of good beaches with some of the best sands to be found on Ikaria.

-The village of GIALISKARIS, about 55km from Agios Kirikos, is also home to a huge white sand beach with waters at MESSAKTI beach, as clear and as blue as the Caribbean.
+The village of Gialiskaris is home to a huge white sand beach called Messakti where the water is as clear and blue as the Caribbean.

-The resort is at the junction of two small rivers that form fresh water lagoons at the back of the wide and long beach that is mostly pure sand.
-Shallow water makes it ideal for families but there are strong currents further offshore.
+Two small rivers form fresh water lagoons at the back of the wide and long Messakti that is mostly pure sand.
+Shallow water makes it ideal for families but there are strong currents offshore.

 At the eastern end of the beach, a traditional white and blue chapel sits at the end of an outcrop of rock.
-There are plenty of tourist facilities here including toilets, changing rooms and sunbeds.
+Tourist facilities here include toilets and changing rooms.

-Not surprisingly this is a very popular beach, with ranks of sunbeds, beach cantinas and the usual water sports.
-But the beach is big enough and deep enough to soak up the visitors with ease.
+The popular beach has ranks of sunbeds, cantinas and the usual watersports but it's big enough to soak up visitors with ease.